MaeseJohn/pathfinder/README.md

 ![options](readmeresources/firstblockoptions.jpg?raw=true)

 - **Pictures 1 and 2:** in these screemshots we can see how size works.
+It should be noted that in the second screenshot the width and height exceed the limits and a maze is generated with the maximum possible values.

 - **Pictures 3 and 4:** in these screemshots we can see how BreakWalls works.

 ### Second block